- Juvenile Absence Epilepsy (JAE) is one of the commonest forms of epilepsy in adolescence.

 - JAE is a lifelong disorder, although seizures can be controlled in 70% to 80% of patients.

-- Treatment is with sodium valproate, lamotrigine, clobazam, or ethosuximide.
+- Treatment is with sodium valproate (see serious concerns with teratogenicity of child bearing age), lamotrigine, clobazam, or ethosuximide.
 Ethosuximide does not control GTCS.

 According to the NICE Guideline: The Epilepsies: